vmware-archive/haret/README.md

 Release binaries for `Mac OSX` and `Linux` can be downloaded [here](https://github.com/vmware/haret/releases).

-Each release directory contains a `config.json` file for running a single node of haret.
-From the release directory containing the `config.json` and binaries, run `haret` in a terminal with the following command to start a node:
+Each release directory contains a `config.toml` file for running a single node of haret.
+From the release directory containing the `config.toml` and binaries, run `haret` in a terminal with the following command to start a node:

 ```